 It is anticipated that assessing the data by lake type will further reduce the variability in the data analysis.
-There were no readily available classification data in the National datasets used to develop these criteria.
-States and Tribes are strongly encouraged to classify their lakes before developing a final criterion.
+There was no readily available classification data in the National datasets used to develop these criteria to make this assessment for this ecoregion and set of subecoregions, but it is strongly encouraged that this assessment be made before a State or Tribe develops a final criterion.